littlehorse-enterprises/littlehorse/docs/SERVER_CONFIGURATIONS.md

 ### `LHS_OAUTH_SERVER_URL`

 Optional OAuth server URL.
-Used by the server to identify the OpenId Connect endpoints and validate incoming calls.
+Used by the server to authenticate incoming calls.
-This OAuth server URL is used by all the listeners.
+This OAuth server url is used by all `OAUTH` listeners.

 > Needs to be set if any listener specifies `OAUTH` as an authentication mechanism in `LHS_LISTENERS_AUTHENTICATION_MAP`